maltob/uefi_http_boot_guide/pages/os/windows.md

     For enterprise customers - your volume license portal can provide this.
 2. Mount the ISO by double clicking on it
 3. Copy the contents of the virtual disk drive to a folder you would like the clients to download from such as `C:\inetpub\wwwroot\windows` or  `/var/srv/windows`.
 I'll refer to this as the serve root in the guide.
+4. Add a way to have Windows PE download the image - I've made [https://github.com/maltob/http_imager_ui](https://github.com/maltob/http_imager_ui) for this purpose.
+With the default tooling Windows will think it is missing a driver.

 # Optional
 ## Add drivers if needed
 1. See [Microsofts guide for adding drivers to an offline image.](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image?view=windows-11#add-driver-packages-to-an-offline-windows-image) use the "boot.wim" image for adding driver support to the installer wizard portion and "install.wim" for the OS that is installed to disk.
 Drivers may be needed for both.

 ## Enable boot menu
 The below will need a windows machine.
 This will allow running the Microsoft memory diagnostic or booting multiple WIMs.